Difference Between a Toxin and a Toxoid

 A toxin is a poison or a harmful substance that can harm the body if consumed in large doses.
 There is also a special class of toxins known as biological toxins, which are produced by living cells or organisms.

-A toxin is a poisonous substance produced naturally by the body to defend against foreign invaders like mold, bacteria, fungus, and viruses.
-A toxin useful in a particular organism can be harmful to another as well.
+A toxin is a poisonous substance produced naturally by the body to defend against foreign invaders like mould, bacteria, fungi, and viruses.
+A toxin useful in a particular organism can also harm another.

 The most famous toxin producers are bacteria and viruses that produce toxins that cause diseases in humans.